canopy-ros/canopy_client/README.md

-# jammi
+# ROS Cloud Multi-Master Framework
-Just Another Multi-Master Implementation
+This is the ROS node for the client-side application.